Bituminous Sheet Waterproofing: Know these Before Installation

-Bituminous sheet waterproofing is a pre-manufactured bitumen-based membrane reinforced with polyester or fiberglass which is used to protect structures from water infiltration.
-All of the bitumen sheets are highly water resistant.
-When it is applied on the substrate it will be highly waterproofing over time.
-Bitumen sheets are available as rolled and flat types.
+Bituminous sheet waterproofing is a pre-manufactured bitumen-based membrane reinforced with polyester or fiberglass, which is used to protect structures from water infiltration.
+All of the bitumen sheets are highly water-resistant.
+When it is applied to the substrate, it will be highly waterproof over time.
+Bitumen sheets are available in rolled and flat types.

-The main bitumen two types are SBS modifies and and APP modified bituments.
-These sheet waterproofing membranes can be applied as torch membranes and cold applied membranes on the substrate.
-The standard thickness of the bituminous sheet waterproofing ranges between 3mm to 5mm but its thickness can be varied with the usage purposes.
-Bituminous sheet waterproofing is breathable, UV resistant, and chemically resistant due to these properties it can last about 20-30 years when it is properly maintained.
+Bitumen sheets are mainly of two types: SBS-modified and APP-modified bitumens.
+These bituminous sheet waterproofing membranes can be applied as torch membranes and cold-applied membranes on the substrate.
+The standard thickness of the bituminous sheet waterproofing ranges between 3mm and 5mm, but its thickness can be varied depending on the usage purposes.
+Bituminous sheet waterproofing is breathable, UV-resistant, and chemically resistant.
+Due to these properties, it can last about 20-30 years when it is properly maintained.

-So Aqviz, we highly recommend you to prepare the surface properly, install the sheet waterproofing properly, and protect it from the harsh environmental conditions in order to long lasting the sheet waterproofing membrane on the substrate.
+So Aqviz, we highly recommend that you prepare the surface properly, install the sheet waterproofing properly, and protect it from the harsh environmental conditions in order to make the sheet waterproofing membrane on the substrate.

 Bituminous-Sheet-Waterproofing

-Bituminous sheet waterproofing is a pre-manufactured bitumen-based membrane, reinforced with polyester or fiberglass which is used to protect structures from water infiltration.
+Bitumen sheet waterproofing is a pre-manufactured bitumen waterproofing membrane, reinforced with polyester or fiberglass, which is used to protect structures from water infiltration.
 Bituminous sheet waterproofing consists of providing excellent tensile strength and elongation properties.
 These sheets are commonly used in below-grade waterproofing, roofing, and wet areas where superior water resistance is required.
 The bituminous composition offers strong adhesion, ensuring seamless protection against moisture, hydrostatic pressure, and environmental wear.

 At Aqviz, we have extensive experience with bituminous waterproofing membranes in residential and commercial applications.
 From basements to terraces, we’ve seen how these sheets withstand extreme weather conditions and structural movements.
-In order to have a longer lifespan of the membrane we highly recommend you to prepare the substrate properly and ensure proper overlaps during installation.
+In order to have a longer lifespan of the membrane, we highly recommend that you prepare the substrate properly and ensure proper overlaps during installation.

 Through our hands-on work, we have observed that